wuaoala/FedCSL-CM/README.md

 Running the `FedAvg-RUS.py/`,`FedAvg-ROS.py/` and `FedAvg-SMOTE.py/` files will produce the results of FedAvg-RUS, FedAvg-ROS, and FedAvg-SMOTE.

-Running the `FedCSL.py/` and `FedCM.py/` files will produce the results of FedCSL and FedCM.

 Running the `FedCSL-CM_parameter_γ.py/`, `FedCSL-CM_parameter_α.py/`, and `FedCSL-CM_parameter_λ.py/` files will produce the results of FedCSL-CM.

 The programming language is Python (version 3.8).
 The versions of the other packages and libraries used can be found in the `requirements.txt/` file.